oracle-samples/oci-data-science-ai-samples/LLM/aqua-deploy-llm-byoc.md

 # Deploy LLM Models using BYOC

 This guide demonstrates how to deploy and perform inference using AI Quick Action registered models with Oracle Data Science Service Managed Containers (SMC) powered by vLLM.
-In this example, we will use a model downloaded from Hugging Face—specifically, [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) from Meta.
+In this example, we will use a model downloaded from Hugging Face specifically, [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) from Meta.

 ## Required IAM Policies